joemar-ceneza/color-flipper/README.md

 # Color Flipper

-A background color flipper made with HTML, CSS and JavaScript.
+A background color flipper made with HTML, CSS/Sass and JavaScript.

 ## Table of contents